Nextdoor attracts $60 million from Tiger Global, Kleiner Perkins

 | SAN FRANCISCO

-SAN FRANCISCO Nextdoor, an online social network for neighbors, said it has attracted $60 million from early backers of technology titans Google, (GOOG.O) Amazon (AMZN.O) and Facebook (FB.O).
+SAN FRANCISCO Nextdoor, an online social network for neighbours, said it has attracted $60 million (37 million pounds) from early backers of technology titans Google, Amazon and Facebook.

 The new investment, led by venture firm Kleiner Perkins Caufield & Byers and investment firm Tiger Global Management, values Nextdoor at more than $500 million, said a person familiar with the matter.